Alejandra Seeber & Friends

 Dolores Furtado shows an ensemble of sculptures produced in her new studio in New York.
 The forms of these artworks are the result of the brutal gestures involved in their making, and their various colors and textures allow for different types of arrangements in space.

 Art Historian Aime Iglesias Lukin creates a reading corner with books about the longstanding presence of Latin American artists in New York, focusing especially on Argentine migrants and on New York City as a magnet for cutting edge art.

 Damian Allegretti plays percussion.
 Cecilia Biagini plays violin with her daughter Iloa Biagini.
 The improvised sounds of the percussion and violins perform the idea of formlesness, testing how two bodies con come together (visually and musically) in an unscripted situation.

 Finally, the music from the percussion and violins will overlap with Alejandra Seeber’s performance orchestrated with choreographer and dancer Julieta Tetelbaum, titled Future lips 2017.
-This action revolves around a very pressing question: “What is the future today, in April 2017?”
+This action revolves around a question: “What is the future today, in April 2017?”
 Part poetic dance, part meditation on what will come, part coda to this collective exhibition, Future lips 2017 foregrounds women as beings that can create new powerful opportunities.

 POP UP NY was the first event organized by Barro in the United States and that will feature painting, sculpture, actions, dance, live music, and texts by a vast array of acclaimed Argentine artists.